flatland-association/flatland-book/challenges/flatland4/eval.md

 The agents have to act within **time limits**:

-- You are allowed up to 30 minutes per episode.
+- You are allowed up to 30 minutes per scenario.
-- The full evaluation must finish in 2 hours.
+- The full evaluation must finish in 4 hours.

 The agents are evaluated in a container with **resource limits**